The NHS Test and Trace service is part of the government's COVID-19 response which:

 It's important for us to collect details from our staff, customers and visitors who visit our buildings to use our services to support the NHS Test and Trace system, should they need contacting after their visit.

 This will help the NHS to identify anyone who may have been in contact with COVID-19 and to help minimise the spread and contain any clusters.

 What data we'll collect

-If you are with a large group of people or family we will ask how many people you are with and lead contact details.
+If you're with a large group of people or family we'll ask how many people you're with and the lead contact details.

 What we'll do with the data

-We will keep a temporary record of this data for 21 days.
-After 21 days we will securely dispose of this information in line with the General Data Protection Regulations (GDPR).
+We'll keep a temporary record of this data for 21 days.
+After 21 days we'll securely dispose of this information in line with the General Data Protection Regulations (GDPR).

-The NHS test and trace will only require your records if someone has tested positive and has been listed in the same building you have visited.
+NHS Test and Trace will only require your records if someone has tested positive and has been listed in the same building you've visited.

 What if I don’t want my data to be collected?

 We encourage all of our visitors to share their details to support the NHS and prevent the spread of the virus.
 However, if there's a reason you don’t want this data to be collected, you can choose to opt-out.